arirusso/pulse-analysis/README.md

 Using an audio file, measure pulses for timing deviation

-Generally used to measure the timing accuracy of drum machines, sequencers and other music electronics.
+This would generally used to measure the timing accuracy of drum machines, sequencers and other music electronics.
 Inspired by the [Inner Clock Systems Litmus Test](http://innerclocksystems.com/New%20ICS%20Litmus.html)

 ## Installation

-The package libsndfile ([link](https://github.com/erikd/libsndfile)) must be installed first.
+The package ([libsndfile](https://github.com/erikd/libsndfile)) must be installed first.
 It is available in *Homebrew*, *APT*, *Yum* as well as many other package managers.
 For those who wish to compile themselves or need more information, follow the link above for more information

 Install the gem itself using